Tangle structure trees: Tangle structure trees

 \section{Tangle structure trees}

 We adopt the graph-theoretic terminology of \cite{DiestelBook25}.
 A \emph{tree} is a connected acyclic graph.
 Given nodes~$t,t'$ of a tree $T$ we write $tTt'$ for the unique $t$--$t'$ path in~$T$.
 A~\emph{rooted tree} is a tree with a distinguished node called its \emph{root}.
-Given a tree~$T$ with root $r$, we define a partial order $\leq_r$ on $V(T)$ by declaring $x \leq_r y$ if $x$ lies on the path in~$T$ from $r$ to $y$.
+Given a tree~$T$ with root $r$, we define a partial order $\leq_r$ on $V(T)$ by declaring $x \leq_r y$ if $x$ lies on the path in~$T$ from $r$ to~$y$.
 Maximal elements, including the root if $|T|=1$, are called \emph{leaves}.
-Any direct successors of a node in~$<_r$ are its \emph{children}.
-We write $E_v\subseteq E(T)$ for the set of edges from $v$ to its children.
+Any direct successors in~$<_r$ of a node of~$T$ are its \emph{children}.
+We write $E_v$ for the set of edges of~$T$ from a node~$v$ to its children.

 Let $(\vS,\le,^*)$ be a separation system, and let $\F$ be any set.